Digital Emotion: Music career

 In May 1983, Cat Music wrote, produced and released their first single for their studio project, Digital Emotion, called "Don't Stop".
 The single was based entirely on an electric bassline and inspired by Bobby Orlando, Giorgio Moroder and Divine.
 The repeated words "Don't stop," were sung through a vocoder by Hessing.
 The female vocals were done by Marian Pijnaker and Anita, Sylvia and Cindy Crooks of The Internationals.
 The single flopped due to its lack of an artist.
 Because of this, Cat Music wrote and produced their next single, "Get Up, Action", the vocals in it sung this time by Bergman and the Crooks, and hired three models and dancers, Steven Koswal, Chickie de Beer and Myrna Balrak, to be the faces of the project.
 The single was inspired by "Passion" by The Flirts.
 It sold well around the world upon release, as did its follow-up, "Go Go Yellow Screen", inspired by "Living on Video" by Trans-X (both "Living on Video" and "Go Go Yellow Screen" would later be used in "Let's Break" by Master Genius, another Cat Music project).
 Koswal and Balrak were later replaced by Steve de Goede and Marlinda van der Hoff.

 In 1984, Digital Emotion released their debut album of the same name, Digital Emotion, which only contained six tracks, and the single "Steppin' Out".
 The album featured a photograph of De Beer, Balrak and Jean François Colombo on its cover.
 The success of Digital Emotion was consolidated by the release of the album Outside In The Dark in 1985, which included a remix of "Steppin' Out" by Peter Slaghuis.
 In addition to their music, the group also gained worldwide fame for their live performance; they first performed in Dutch disco clubs, before touring around Europe and performing in Eastern Bloc countries.
 After the first two albums, no others followed, and only singles and remixes were released.
 These included "Time (Back In Time)", "Jungle Beat" in 1986, "Dance To The Music" and a 12" remix of "Get Up, Action" in 1987 (with raps by Bergman), "Super Mega Mix" in 1988, and "I Need Your Love Tonight" in 1989.
 "Dance To The Music", the 12" remix of "Get Up, Action", "Super Mega Mix" and "I Need Your Love Tonight" were released by Disky, Cat Music (as "Replay Records") and IMC due to Boni Records' closure in 1987.
 The front covers of "Jungle Beat" and "Dance To The Music" featured two blonde girls in place of De Beer and Van der Hoff.
-In De Beer's case, she chose to leave the group and dance with a modern theatre jazz dance company and sing in a family band with her brothers.
+In De Beer's case, she chose to leave the group and work as an executant at the DJAZZEX Modern-Jazz Dance Company and sing in a family band with her brothers.
 She was replaced with Nieke Ruhulessin for the live performances.
 In 1991, "Don't Stop" was released by Dance Device and IMC as "Don't Stop (The Rave)", with Cat Music producing the original single's "'91 Clubmix" and "Anversmix".